Bioethics and Health Studies, B.A.

 Fieldwork and Research Opportunities

 SLU's bioethics and health studies major has a service-learning requirement.
-Students can choose amongst several service-learning courses, each taking place in a distinct health care setting.
+Students can choose from several service-learning courses, each taking place in a distinct health care setting.
 Students can also receive credit for completing an internship in a professional setting related to health care ethics.

 Careers